 Pause for a moment and think of jobs that DO NOT require writing.
 I think initially, you might come up with a few.
 If you think more deeply, even those you come up with, will eventually require writing in some way.
 Writing is a life skill, and even if you aren’t writing for the New York Times, you do need to be able to write well enough to communicate.
 If you are a strong writer, you have far more opportunity than if you are not.
 Isn’t this what we want for our students?
 The three skills tested for college admission are verbal skills, quantitative skills, and writing.

 In today’s tech age, instruction is easier.
 Our school division did a one-to-one initiative.
 Because of that, I was able to work on it with my students as I do.
 Manual writing does take time.
 Luckily, with computers, our students are able to generate their drafts, revise, edit, and publish all from one file.
 There’s less time spent recopying for perfection now since we can just make modification right within the file.

 No problem.
 Most of my book companion units include writing options throughout them, and I even have a few freebies you could try.
 Recently, I added this freebie in my store for research.
 Tie it to a few favorite nonfiction texts by Gail Gibbons or Seymour Simon, and you’re set.

 Have I convinced you?
-Please, please, please...weave it in whenever you are able.
-Make your students' writing visible by showcasing great examples.
-Celebrate informal writing when you see able.
-Encourage letter writing, journaling, story writing (have a basket for classroom books), or even comic strips.
+Please, please, please…weave it in whenever you are able.
+Make your students’ work is visible by showcasing great examples.
+Celebrate informal pieces when you see great examples too.
+Encourage all types including letters, journaling, stories (have a basket for classroom books), or even comic strips.
 No matter what you choose, Just Do It!
 Your kids need you to be a teacher of writing.
-Writing should NEVER be ignored.
+It should NEVER be ignored.